animetosho/ParPar/xor_depends/info.md

     hit), failing that, it should be possible to precompute the ordering and pack and store it.
 If storing precomputed orderings is to be done, each ordering can trivially fit into 8 bytes (16x 4-bit indicies), or 5 bytes (totaling 320KB) if a more complex packing scheme is to be used.
+From testing, this doesn’t seem to improve actual performance, possible due to reducing parallelism available (see below).

 -   **Pair of pairs** (89.739 XORs/block?): like above, however the common sub-sequences themselves are searched for common elements.
 This means that